-In Glorious Disregard to the Corona Virus, the Daffodils are in bloom in Central Ohio!
-An excellent example of how each glorious Design in Nature is Oblivious to some things, but very much Concerned with others.
-They feel the warmth, the moisture.
+In glorious disregard to the Corona Virus, the Daffodils are in bloom in Central Ohio!
+An excellent example of how each Design in Nature is oblivious to some things, but very much concerned with others.
+The daffodils feel the warmth, the moisture.
 It’s their time.
-They Spring forth and lighten our lives, and their own, for a glorious week or two.
-I guess I mean, It’s Glorious.
-And Wordsworth liked them too (1815).
+They spring forth and lighten our lives, and their own for a glorious week or two.
+I mean, It’s Glorious, and Wordsworth liked them, too (1815).

 Continuous as the stars that shine

 And twinkle on the milky way,

 A poet could not but be gay,

 What wealth the show to me had brought.